 An attorney usually files these documents, but business owners can also file them themselves.

-The articles should include business name, registered agent information, management structure (sole proprietorship or LLC), and business address.
+The articles should include the business name, registered agent information, management structure (sole proprietorship or LLC), and business address.

 After approval from DCCED, you can submit your business certificate to the county recorder for filing with local authorities.